Equality & Diversity

 Disability is everyone’s concern… With this in mind, the University of Montpellier has developed a policy outlined in its disability master plan, which is based on the principle of including people with disabilities in the university community.

-In addition to the accommodations required by law, the University of Montpellier offers concrete and specific initiatives regarding recruitment, support, adjustments to coursework and exams, employment retention, and the participation of students and staff with disabilities in both on-campus and off-campus activities.
-These initiatives are designed to help individuals with disabilities live more fully with their condition and feel empowered to thrive as students or staff members.
+In addition to the accommodations required by regulations, the University of Montpellier offers concrete and specific initiatives regarding recruitment, support, academic and exam accommodations, employment retention, and the participation of people with disabilities in on-campus and off-campus activities.
+These initiatives are designed to help people with disabilities live more fully with their disability and feel empowered to thrive as students or staff members.

 Spotlight on…